JoelEarps/off-chain-csv-processing/docs/how-i-handle-problems.md

 Implementing display

-## Part 2: Tidy up code into maintainable format - represented by branch name `code maintainability and reorg`
+## Stage 2: Tidy up code into maintainable format - represented by branch name `code maintainability and reorg`

 Code that follows solid principles
-Each folder represents a domain within the current system Types and any utils inherit the parent dir name
+Each folder represents a domain within the current system Types and any utils inherit the parent dir name Seperation of concern - each class does its own job and easy to expand logic for a particular function Also makes the code more easibly testable and allows for dependecy injection e.g. the generic BoxStream I made.

 ## Part 3: Increase Complexity - represented by branch `state-machine`

-This included handling
+This included handling o

-## Part 4: Submission and notes on further improvements
+## Stage 4: Submission and notes on further improvements, and finalisation of docs for reviwers

-Demo of TCP stream example owr websocket into stream

 ## Testing approach

+I write scenarios typically using Gherking format, to make them human readbable for all stakeholders in the product, this way I can liaise with product, sales etc and we can all have a common agreement on the way things currently/ need to work

-Unit Tests
+### Unit Tests

-Where I draw the line and start to write system/ integration tests
+The core logic is tested with unit tests, I used a combination of rstest and rusts in built tes functionality to write tests in the respective file.
+I always follow a TDD approach, using the Gherkin logic to create very low level unit tests of each bit of functionality.

+### Integration tests

+How I normally approach
+What would I do